 The Freedom of Information Act (FOIA) is critical in helping to ensure transparency in government by providing the public with access to important documents.
-OGE demonstrates its commitment to a responsive FOIA program by maintaining an effective system for responding to FOIA requests.
-This approach includes increasing proactive disclosures, improving timeliness in responding to requests, and applying a presumption of openness in responding to requests.
-OGE also uses technology to more effectively communicate with requestors, track requests and manage FOIA program records.
-Notably, in fiscal year 2023, OGE proactively posted more than 698 pages of responsive records on its website.
+OGE demonstrates its commitment to a responsive FOIA program by maintaining an effective system for responding to FOIA requests, increasing proactive disclosures, using technology to more effectively communicate with requestors, tracking requests and managing FOIA program records, improving timeliness in responding to requests, and applying a presumption of openness in responding to requests.
+In fiscal year 2024, OGE successfully met the Department of Justice milestones for its FOIA program, including publishing annual reports on OGE's website detailing steps taken to improve FOIA compliance and transparency.
+In fiscal year 2024, OGE proactively posted more than 1,100 pages of responsive records on its website.

-OGE also continued to conduct regular self-assessments of its FOIA processing procedures and response templates and, when appropriate, to make changes to increase efficiency, improve search processes, increase transparency, and otherwise improve the operation of OGE's FOIA program.
-In fiscal year 2023, OGE received 112 FOIA requests and responded to 113 requests.
-Notably, OGE improved its processing time for perfected simple requests by 25% and for perfected expedited requests by 76% over the prior fiscal year.
+OGE also continued to conduct regular self-assessments of its FOIA processing procedures and response templates and, when appropriate, made changes to increase efficiency, improve search processes, increase transparency, and otherwise improve the operation of OGE's FOIA program.
+In fiscal year 2024, OGE received 165 FOIA requests and responded to 133 requests.